HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

     *Default: root*

 **nameserver = <nameserver-address> [<nameserver-address> ...]**
-    Nameservers to be replied to request option 23 are defined with nameserver.
+    If an address type is of category *dns* at least one nameserver has to be given here.
 If more than one is needed they have to be separated by spaces.
-    If an address type is of category *dns* at least one nameserver has to be given here.

 **domain = <domain-name>**
     The domain to be used with FQDN hostnames for option 39.